A Complete Guide to Manaslu Circuit Trek | Weather, Difficulty, Altitude, Trek Route and Permits

 To avoid a hectic process make sure your agency does all the official work to obtain a special permit for the Manaslu trek.

 There will be army check post throughout the trail and all the required provision has to be fulfilled to cross those areas.
-If found without those permits and provisions, you are subjected to a criminal offense.
+If found without those permits and provisions, you are subjected to a criminal offence.

 So, make sure you are not less than 2 trekkers, you have a registered guide and you are proceeding through such a legally authorized company.